poirotonsolana/poirotonsolana/README.md

 - **Competitive Auditing:** Auditors compete for prize pool funds by identifying bugs in protocol code.
 - **Transparent Judging:** Judges evaluate the reported issues based on our platforms public rules.
 - **Fixed Time Length:** Audits have a predefined duration, keeping the competition dynamic and engaging.
 - **Payout Mechanism:** Payouts are distributed based on the severity, rarity and validity of the reported bugs.
+Algorithm that determines payout is being designed as of now.

+Poirot-frontend stack:

+    Next.js, TypeScript, React Query, MUI, web3.js

+Poirot-backend stack:

+    NestJS, TypeScript, Prisma, PostgreSQL, web3.js, metaplex.js

+v1 will include a functioning platform for completing audit contests.

+Future versions are expected to include:
+- Games & challenges & prizes for upcoming Rust auditors
+- Insurance pool mechanism
+- Smartphone support
+- Cross-chain audits ( why stop at Solana ? )

 <!---
 poirotonsolana/poirotonsolana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.